fakihnourzahraa/cub3d/ReadMe.md

 _This project has been created as part of the 42 curriculum by nfakih and miwehbe._

-A 3D graphical representation of a maze from a first-person perspective, inspired by Wolfenstein 3D

 # Description

-//To do
+A 3D graphical representation of a maze from a first-person perspective, inspired by Wolfenstein.

 - **Raycasting Engine**: Full DDA (Digital Differential Analysis) algorithm implementation
 - **Textured Walls**: Different textures for each cardinal direction (North, South, East, West)